Chazzz/click-to-cancel-2/README.md

 # Click to Cancel Assistant

-This project is an Expo-managed React Native application that targets the web and can be deployed to Vercel.
-It provides a cancellation assistant chat experience powered by the DistilGPT-2 model running directly in the browser via [`@xenova/transformers`](https://github.com/xenova/transformers.js).
+This project is a lightweight React application built with Vite that simulates a cancellation assistant conversation.
+It runs fully in the browser and streams responses generated with the [`@xenova/transformers`](https://github.com/xenova/transformers.js) implementation of DistilGPT-2.

 ## Getting Started